EMOD-Hub/emodpy-malaria/docs/emod/software-migration-creation-vector.rst

 ====================================

-You can create the JSON metadata and binary migration files needed by |EMOD_s| to run simulations from CSV data using Python script below.
-You can assign the same probability of migration to each vector in a node or you can assign different migration rates based on gender or genetics of the vector.
+You can create the JSON metadata and binary migration files needed by |EMOD_s| to run simulations from CSV data using the Python script below.
+You can assign the same probability of migration to each vector in a :term:`node` or you can assign different migration rates based on gender or genetics of the vector.

 #.
 Run the 'convert_csv_to_bin_vector_migration.py' script using the format below::